 As daughter of a carpenter who was suffering from arthritis, Product Design Engineering graduate Victoria Hamilton was inspired to develop a solution to aid her Dad at work and allow him to continue in the occupation he loves.
-What began as a final year Product Design Engineering project ended in the creation of her company and it's first product, Recoil Kneepads.
+Studying within the DMEM Department of Design, Manufacturing and Engineering Management at University of Strathclyde, what began as a final year Product Design Engineering project ended in the creation of her company and it's first product, Recoil Kneepads.
 Utilising a patented spring loaded mechanism, this innovative kneepad design now offers improved comfort and protection and has grown to become a premium brand, offering 1st class customer experience and service.

 Since forming in September 2013, the company has received significant investment and entered into several distribution deals internationally.
 Personally, Victoria has also won a multitude of awards including Business Women in Scotland Entrepreneur of the Year, and has been featured on The Manufacturer's Maserati Top 100 List.